Gaializm/aidd-assignment-5/README.md

 - **Accessibility**: Semantic HTML, proper labels, focus states
 - **Animations**: Smooth transitions and hover effects

-### GitHub Repository

-1. Create a new repository on GitHub
-2. Upload all project files
-3. Include the GitHub repository link in your HTML website
-4. Share the repository with your instructor and GA

 ## 🛠️ Technical Details

 ### Technologies Used